xmartlabs/xl-blog/blogs/2020-05-19-appbuilders-conference-recap.md

 ---
 title: What happened at AppBuilders?
-excerpt: "My thoughts about the knowledge shared at the conference!"
+excerpt: 'My thoughts about the knowledge shared at the conference!'
 date: 2020-05-19
 tags: [iOS Conference]
 category: people-events